modxorg/Docs/en/case-studies-and-tutorials/developing-an-extra-in-modx-revolution-modx-2.1-and-earlier.md

 You can do it wherever you want, but for this tutorial I'll refer to /www/doodles/.
 Make sure that this directory is **web-accessible** locally, as you'll need that later on.
 I have /www/ setup as / on my localhost environment, for example.

-<div class="note">You **may** have to add a System Setting in your MODX install called session\_cookie\_path and give it a value of "/" (no quotations).
+You **may** have to add a System Setting in your MODX install called session\_cookie\_path and give it a value of "/" (no quotations).
 This will tell MODX to use the same session when you're running stuff at <http://localhost/doodles/>.
 Also, giving it a unique name via session\_cookie\_name (like "modxlocaldevsession") is a good idea too.
 That'll prevent conflicts with other MODX installs on your local machine.
-If you do this, empty the core/cache/ directory and relogin after doing so.</div>In here, we'll have quite a few directories:
+If you do this, empty the core/cache/ directory and relogin after doing so.

+In here, we'll have quite a few directories:

 ![](/download/attachments/37683302/doodles-dir-structure.png?version=1&modificationDate=1325795501000)